UltramindSoft/TSDNN_Two_Stream_Neural_Network_Tester/README.md

 # TSDNN_Two_Stream_Deep_Neural_Network_Tester
-This repository contains the sample code, which can be used to test the small or earlier Models made in the paper <br> "Urdu-Text Detection and Recognition in Natural Scene Images Using Deep Learning, IEEEAccess 2020"
+This repository contains the sample code, which can be used to test the small or later Models made using the concept in the paper <br> "Urdu-Text Detection and Recognition in Natural Scene Images Using Deep Learning, IEEEAccess 2020"

 # Usage
 Download all  .m files (2-files)